syncfusion-content/uwp-docs/uwp/SfPivotGrid/OLAP/Getting-Started.md

 N> Here we have specified our demo cube path for demonstration purpose.
 You can modify the connection string as per your requirement.

-Include the basic HTTP binding and service endpoint address in the web.config file by replacing the following code snippet of **"ServiceModel"** section.
+Include the basic HTTP binding and service endpoint address in the web.config file by replacing the following code snippet of `ServiceModel` section.

 {% highlight xaml %}